 The dual nature of gentlemanliness led to a constant debate and redefinition.
 One of the problems the Victorians faced was to preserve its exclusiveness while making it more inclusive.

-If you want to cite this paper (MLA format), you can mention as below :
+– I will be glad if you liked to cite this paper :-), you can reference it as below (MLA format) :

 See also on a related topic:

 Gentleman vs. Tradesman according to Daniel Defoe (textual analysis of « The Complete English Tradesman », Letter XXII, The Complete English Tradesman, 1726, Of the Dignity of Trade in England more than in Other Countries